So it’s Koh Tao vs Koh Samui for your next Thai vacation. That’s a hard nut to crack.

 Both islands are drop-dead gorgeous, dotted with pristine white-sand beaches, cliffside bungalow hotels, and an air of quintessential island living.

 However, there are some significant differences between these isles in the Gulf of Thailand.

 Koh Samui is the bigger of the two, spreading over a massive 883 square miles, second only to Thailand’s largest island, Phuket.

 In comparison, Koh Tao is much smaller and attracts fewer crowds.

 Despite being smaller, both Andrzej and I prefer Koh Tao.
-It’s more laidback, there are fewer crowds at beaches and attractions, and you can do most of the best things to do in Koh Tao on foot.
+It’s more laidback, there are fewer crowds at beaches and attractions, and you can do most of the best things to do in Koh Tao without the need for a scooter.

 An obvious differentiator between Koh Tao and Koh Samui is each island’s general vibe and ambiance.

 As we’ve pointed out, Koh Samui is much larger and feels much like the mainland.
 The island has plenty of small neighborhoods characterized by charming restaurants, elegant shopping malls, and high-end hotels.